Charyn Canyon

-Etymology

-Some scholars believe that the name of the river is derived from the Uyghur word 'sharyn', meaning "ash tree".
-Another theory is that it is a derivative of the Turkic root word 'char', which means "precipice".
-Both these explanations are plausible given the geography of the site, where the terrain is precipitous, and ash trees can be found.

 Features

 The canyon consists of a formation along the banks of the Charyn River of approximately 80 km (90 km is also stated).
 The river has a total length of 393 km.
-The river originates from the Tian Shan Mountains that range over the arid semi-desert to eastern Almaty.
+The river originates from the Tian Shan mountains that range over the arid semi-desert to eastern Almaty.
 In various places, it attains a depth of 150 to 300 m.

 The Charyn Canyon consists of 5 different canyons: the Valley of Castles (the most popular part of the Charyn Canyon), the Temirlik Canyon, the Yellow Canyon, the Red Canyon and the Bestamak Canyon.
 There are also a number of smaller canyons or tracts, including the Kurtogay Canyon and the Tazbas tract.

 The geological formation of the canyon consists of sedimentary red sandstone that has been subject to the "atmogenic process", defined as "atmospheric origin by condensation, wind action, or deposition from volcanic vapors".
 This water and wind erosion has resulted in rock formations which resemble colourful sculptures.
 One section of the canyon is known as the Valley of Castles (Dolina Zamkov) for its unusual rock formations.

 The Relic Forest is located approximately 20 km away from the canyon.
-The forest, located in the shadow of the canyon, is known as the "Sogdian ash" (Ash Tree) (a tree that is said to be a derivative from the ice age).
+The forest, located in the shadow of the canyon, is known as the "Sogdian ash" (a tree that is said to be a derivative from the ice age).
 The site is considered unique on various accounts.
 It was declared a protected reserve in 1964.
 It is now integrated with the Charyn National Park.
-Apart from the Ash Tree, other tree categories in the area include the willow, poplar, and barberry.
+Apart from the Sogdian ash, other trees in the area include the willow, poplar, and barberry.
 The area can be accessed from a road originating at Almaty that passes through Kokpek, Shonzy and Zharkent.

-The canyon can be accessed from Almaty on the main road that passes through the villages Chilik, Baiseit, and Kokpek (at a distance of about 190 km).
+The canyon can be accessed from Almaty on the main road that passes through the villages Shelek, Baiseit, and Kokpek (at a distance of about 190 km).
 From there, a signposted road leads to the parking area of the canyon over a distance of 9 km and passes through the Sharyn (or Charyn) National Park.
 From the parking area, there is a track that leads to the canyon.
 Another path from the park, 1 km in length, leads to an area with more scenic views of the canyon.